Tazorac for Wrinkles - a Review

 What I can say though is that my skin definitely looks better.
 The very fine lines look as if they are almost gone, the small lines look better and overall the clarity of my skin is much better than it was.
-I have less pigmentation and my fact just looks brighter.
+I have less pigmentation and my face just looks brighter.

 What I do disagree with my dermatologist over is that Tazorac could replace Botox around my eyes.
 Whilst the Tazorac has made the skin look better and reduced the fine lines it hasn't stopped the big creases that appear in my skin when I smile and it is these that I think are the most ageing.

-By contrast Botox removes these completely so that when I smile the skin around my eyes creases much, much less.
-Funnily enough I think it still looks natural.
+By contrast, Botox removes these completely so that when I smile the skin around my eyes creases much, much less.
+Funnily enough, I think it still looks natural.
 I didn't tell my husband about the botox and he didn't notice anything different.
 I'm not sure whether that is a good thing or not though!